A vesicostomy is a temporary path from the bladder to the outside of the body. It will allow urine to drain.

 Your child’s doctor will do blood and urine tests.
 In addition:

 General anesthesia will be used.
 It will block pain and keep your child asleep through the procedure.
-It is given through an IV.

 The urine will be able to drain directly into a diaper.
 Most can return to activity within a week of surgery.